-UWSP Connections Project - 50%
+♯ UWSP Connections Project - 50%

 All of our early work this semester (the readings, writing, annotated bibliography and novel meetings), will prepare us for and be applied in real ways during the UWSP Connections Project.
-A collaboration between English 381 students and teachers and students from various high schools around the state, you will work as a member of a teaching team to lead on-line literature circles, interact with students and respond to their work and guide them through projects you develop; in addition, you will also visit your students in their physical classrooms, host them during their May 3rd all-day visit to the UWSP campus and, of course, reflect on this entire process.
+A collaboration between English 381 students and teachers and students from various high schools around the state, you will work as a member of a teaching team to lead on-line literature circles, interact with students and respond to their work and guide them through projects you develop; in addition, you will also Zoom to visit your students in their virtual or physical classrooms, host them during their May 6th Virtual Field Trip Experience and, of course, reflect on this entire process.
 Participating in the UWSP Connections Project puts you in the role of teacher and gives you real-world experience in working with your own students on the actual, messy, unpredictable, exciting, and joyful enterprise of reading and discussing literature; it provides you with critical interactions that will help you develop the foundational skills needed for goal-oriented planning and assessment, work which best transpires in functional teaching teams.

-${\mathcal H}$ Final Exam Assignment: What Have You Learned About Teaching Reading? - 10%
+lpha Final Exam Assignment: What Have You Learned About Teaching Reading? - 10% lpha 581 only: Extra Set of Documents or Presentation -- reduce all other assessments by 5%, 25%

-Having spent a semester focused on the varied needs of our students and practical ways in which we can help others connect to, enjoy and get the most out of their reading, this final assignment will help you personalize what you have learned.
-Multiple options exist as you synthesize your learning from our semester together.
+Having spent a semester focused on the varied needs of our students and practical ways in which we can help others connect to, enjoy, and get the most out of their reading, this final assignment will help you personalize what you have learned.